-The Act restores protections for employees, especially vulnerable employees, and strengthens the role of collective bargaining in the workplace.
+The Act gives more protections for employees, especially vulnerable workers, and strengthens collective bargaining and union rights in the workplace.
 Many of the changes are familiar to employers, as they roll the law back to how it was as recently as 2015.

-— If requested by the employee, reinstatement will be the first course of action considered by the Employment Relations Authority, for employees that have found to be unfairly dismissed.
+— If requested, reinstatement must be the first course of action considered by the Employment Relations Authority (external link) for employees who have found to be unfairly dismissed.
 Reinstatement means the employee gets their previous job back.

 The Employment Relations Authority will still assess whether reinstatement is practicable and reasonable for both parties.

-— The duty to conclude bargaining will be restored for single-employer collective bargaining, unless there are genuine reasons based on reasonable grounds not to.
+— Restoration of the duty to conclude bargaining.
+This means parties must conclude collective bargaining, unless there are genuine reasons based on reasonable grounds not to.
 This ensures that parties genuinely attempt to reach an agreement.

-— The 30-day rule will be restored.
-This means that for the first 30 days, new employees must be employed under terms consistent with the collective agreement.
+— Restoration of the 30-day rule – new employees must be employed under terms consistent with the collective agreement for the first 30 days.
 The employer and employee may agree more favourable terms than the collective.

-— Pay rates will need to be included in collective agreements, along with an indication of how the rate of wages or salary payable may increase over the agreement’s term.
+— Pay rates must be included in collective agreements, along with an indication of how the rate of wages or salary may increase over the agreement’s term.

-— Employers will need to pass on information about the role and function of unions to prospective employees.
+— Employers must pass on information about the role and function of unions to prospective employees.
 Unions must bear the costs if they want printed materials to be passed on.

 — Employees have more protections against discrimination on the basis of their union membership status, including either being a union member or intending to be a union member.
 An employer’s behaviour can be seen as discriminatory if it occurs within 18 months of employees carrying out union activities.
 This is an extension of 6 months.